World Darts Championship: Beau Greaves beaten in final-set thriller by Daryl Gurney to suffer first-round exit at Alexandra Palace

 Rock 'underestimated' Hayter during tough victory

-Josh Rock booked his place in the second round after overcoming a late fightback from Gemma Hayter to claim a 3-1 victory.
+Josh Rock booked his place in the second round in the afternoon session after overcoming a late fightback from Gemma Hayter to claim a 3-1 victory.

 Rock raced into a two-set advantage but saw Hayter respond by winning the third, with the Englishwoman taking the fourth set to a final-leg decider before the world No 11 closed out victory.